 Make Them a Nice Sunroom

-If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse style addition to your structure, covering it in clear plastic.
-They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too smushed and are getting some fresh air.
+If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse-style addition to your structure, covering it in clear plastic.
+They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too cramped and are getting some fresh air.

 07 of 10